-It is the annual celebration of Her Majesty’s “official” birthday and is the highlight of the Royal Family’s ceremonial calendar.
+It is the annual celebration of the Monarch's “official” birthday and is the highlight of the Royal Family’s ceremonial calendar.

-The celebration occurs on a Saturday in June, even though the Queen’s actual birthday is April 21.
+The celebration occurs on a Saturday in June, even though the King’s actual birthday is November 14th.

 To see the exact date in June each year, check our post on things to do in London in June that we update yearly.